Meet our Board of Directors

 Adán is 50 years-old, fully fluent in Spanish.
 Adán has a Bachelor of Arts degree in English from Whittier College and was a fellow with the California Agricultural Leadership Foundation.

-Elsa Lopez is currently the Manager of Public Affairs for the Water Replenishment District of Southern California.
+Elsa Lopez currently works at the Department of Toxic Substance as a Public Participation Specialist.
 She is the former head of the Mothers of East Los Angeles and served as the first Director of the Audubon Center located in Highland Park.